Goujer/GxB2Decomp/README.md

 ![image](https://github.com/user-attachments/assets/100daa20-dd77-426d-9438-377c2239d379)

-8. For skins, it's a bit random, if the skin is a static image then it will be `/unity/Assets/hotres/textures/partner_picture_web/partner_picture_[FIRST ID]02.png` (with 02 added).
+8. For skins, it's a bit random, if the skin is a static image then it should be `/unity/Assets/hotres/textures/partner_picture_web/partner_picture_[FIRST ID]02.png` (with 02 added), if not try other numbers.
 If it's an animated skin then it's likely in spine folder

 ## Finding a character voicelines